-During the three months ended June 30, 2014, the closing price our common stock price, as reported by the NASDAQ Global Select Market, ranged from a low of \$11.71 to high of \$17.95.
+During the three months ended September 30, 2014, the closing price of our common stock, as reported by the NASDAQ Global Select Market, ranged from a low of \$10.77 to high of \$16.40.
 During the fiscal year ended December 31, 2013, our common stock price fluctuated, ranging from a low of \$6.15 to a high of \$14.38.
 Volatility in our common stock could cause stockholders to incur substantial losses.
 An active public market for our common stock may not be sustained, and the market price of our common stock may continue to be highly volatile.
 The market price of our common stock has fluctuated significantly in response to various factors, some of which are beyond our control, including but not limited to the following:

-- · announcements by us or collaborators providing updates on the progress or development status of ZFP Therapeutics; - data from clinical trials; - initiation or termination of clinical trials; - changes in market valuations of similar companies; - · overall market and economic conditions including the equity markets for emerging biotechnology companies; - deviations in our results of operations from the guidance given by us; - announcements by us or our competitors of new or enhanced products, technologies or services or significant contracts, acquisitions, strategic relationships, joint ventures or capital commitments; - · regulatory developments; - additions or departures of key personnel; - future sales of our common stock or other securities by us, management or directors, liquidation of institutional funds that comprised large holdings of our stock; - decreases in our cash balances; and - changes, by one or more of Sangamo's security analysts, in recommendations, ratings or coverage of our stock.
+- announcements by us or collaborators providing updates on the progress or development status of ZFP Therapeutics; - · data from clinical trials;

+- · initiation or termination of clinical trials; - · changes in market valuations of similar companies; - · overall market and economic conditions, including the equity markets for emerging biotechnology companies; - · deviations in our results of operations from the guidance given by us; - · announcements by us or our competitors of new or enhanced products, technologies or services or significant contracts, acquisitions, strategic relationships, joint ventures or capital commitments; - · announcement of changes in business and operations by our collaborators and partners; - · regulatory developments; - · additions or departures of key personnel; - future sales of our common stock or other securities by us, management or directors, liquidation of institutional funds that comprised large holdings of our stock; - decreases in our cash balances; and - · changes, by one or more of Sangamo's security analysts, in recommendations, ratings or coverage of our stock.